 Biochemical pathways are mostly established during infancy, the two most important ones being the stress response and the soothing system.
-A baby feels stress in situations where they feel unsafe, for example being separated from their caregiver or being physically hurt.
-What happens when a baby is stressed is that cortisol, a hormone, is released in the brain.
+Babies feel stress in situations where they feel unsafe, for example being separated from their caregiver or being physically hurt.
+When a baby is stressed, cortisol, a hormone, is released in the brain.
 In adults, cortisol generates a short burst of energy that allows them to cope with any inherent danger or any other type of stress.
 Infants need an adult or caregiver to calm them down because they are unable to protect themselves from danger or stress.
-For this reason, they are easily stressed and lack the ability to mitigate their own stress response.
-If adults fail to respond, babies may develop an unusual response to cortisol; making it harder for them to recover easily from stressful situations and have good emotion management skills when they become adults.
+For this reason, they are easily stressed and lack the ability to mitigate their own stress-response.
+If adults fail to respond, babies may develop an unusual response to cortisol, making it harder for them to recover easily from stressful situations and have good emotion management skills when they become adults.
 Experiences in early stages of life have the power to change brain chemistry.